saya-rbt/simple-image-recommender/README.md

 ## Machine learning models that you tested and used as well as their precision

 In order to predict the images the user is likely to like, we used a `RandomForestClassifier`.
 There are two reasons behind that decision:
-* It fit our needs of using our color clusters to predict the images likely to be liked pretty well, and
+* It fits our needs of using our color clusters to predict the images likely to be liked pretty well, and
 * We were already familiar with it.

 ![Random forest classifier](https://miro.medium.com/max/5752/1*5dq_1hnqkboZTcKFfwbO9A.png)